 Enhancement Shaman: Midnight Expansion Preview

-Welcome to our Midnight expansion guide for Enhancement Shaman!
-With Alpha testing underway and information releasing about how the specialization is changing heading into the next step of the Worldsoul Saga, this page is here to break things down.
-We'll be covering all the changes, how they impact the gameplay of Enhancement, and eventually get a bit deeper into how it looks as we approach release.
+Welcome to our Midnight expansion preview for Enhancement Shaman!
+With the Beta test being well underway and information releasing about how the specialization is changing heading into the next step of the Worldsoul Saga, this page is here to break things down.
+We'll be covering all the changes, how they impact Enhancement gameplay, and eventually get a bit deeper into how it looks as we approach release.

-This page will exist as an evolving work in progress, maintained throughout the testing cycle as Midnight testing continues.
+This page will exist as an evolving work in progress, maintained throughout the testing cycle as Midnight development continues.
 This is not intended to be a full launch guide that goes into the nuances of playing Enhancement Shaman, but instead will serve as a resource for you to stay up to date with everything happening.
-These pages will keep you prepared for what's coming, and provide an understanding of what the playstyle is moving toward ahead of Midnight's release - giving you the best springboard to hit the ground running when you get your hands on it!
+These pages will keep you prepared for what's coming, and provide an understanding of what the playstyle is moving toward ahead of Midnight's release - helping you to hit the ground running when you get your hands on it!

 2.